 How to Plan a Leadership Retreat That Delivers Results

-First, craft a clear purpose.
-Do not have a retreat for the sake of having one.
-Set a clear agenda and desired outcomes.
-Do you want to boost innovation?
-Refine your strategic plan?
-Align on a major pivot?
-Knowing your why will guide every aspect of the retreat.
+Craft a clear purpose.
+Do not hold a retreat for the sake of holding one.
+Set a specific agenda and define desired outcomes before booking a venue.
+Whether the goal is boosting innovation, refining a strategic plan, or aligning on a major pivot, your why guides every aspect of the experience.

-Then, step outside the boardroom.
+Step outside the boardroom.
 Literally.
-Ditch the stuffy conference rooms and embrace a change of scenery.
-Whether you choose a nature retreat or a creative offsite venue, a new environment sparks new ideas and encourages open communication.
+Ditch the conference room and embrace a change of scenery.
+A new environment sparks new thinking and encourages the open communication that familiar settings suppress.

-Also, use technology but disconnect to reconnect.
-Collaboration tools have their place, but resist the urge to let executives check email all day.
-The retreat is a time to disconnect from the everyday and reconnect with the team.
+Disconnect to reconnect.
+Collaboration tools have their place.
+Resist letting executives check email throughout the day.
+The retreat exists to disconnect from the operational grind and reconnect to the team and the mission.

 How to Know If Your Team Needs a Leadership Retreat